 - Try to strike the right balance of providing enough information about yourself without making it so long they choose not to read it - Have a clear request.
 You can start small.
-Asking to shadow a provider for an hour or two can blossom into a more permanent position after the provider has met you. - Anticipating (or even asking) what their concerns are will help you know how to ameliorate them. - Showing appreciation, even if they don't accept your request, helps to keep the door open for future opportunities. - Don't be discouraged by many rejections!
-It will often take many emails until you find that one person who is willing to help.
+Asking to shadow a provider for an hour or two can blossom into a more permanent position after the provider has met you. - Anticipating (or even asking) what their concerns are will help you know how to ameliorate those concerns. - Showing appreciation, even if they don't accept your request, helps to keep the door open for future opportunities.